benumbed/nim-vault/README.md

 ## Documentation
 Currently you'll need to take a look at the modules in `nim_vault/src/nim_vault/bare`.
 Generated docs from the source are coming *Real Soon Now* (TM).

+## Tests
+The tests for nim-vault depend on a Vault instance running locally on port 8200 (non-TLS).
+However they also support reading the `VAULT_ADDR` environment variable, and will default to that if it is set.
+If the test suite fails miserably, reset that variable, or on a *NIX, prepend a `VAULT_ADDR='<your vault host here>'` to your test command.

+**DO NOT USE A PRODUCTION VAULT INSTANCE TO RUN TESTS** This cannot be stressed enough, this test suite exercises the Vault crypto API and as a result generates actual, live secrets.
+Run a dev Vault instance in Docker, it's super easy! (`docker run -p 8200:8200 vault`)